dlccyes/CollegeNotes/docs/NTUNotes/Hung-Yu/Game Theory for Wireless Network/Game Theory.md

 	- with all players being selfish, none will move
 - Individually stable
 	- with all players respecting pareto criterion, none will move
-	- stricter than Nash stable
 	- Nash stable $\in$ Individually stable

-> Since agents are assumed to be rational, agents only en-gage in a unilateral deviation if it makes them better off.
+> Since agents are assumed to be rational, agents only engage in a unilateral deviation if it makes them better off.
 Any partition in which no such deviation is possible is called Nash stable (NS).

-> This type of deviation can be refined by additionally re-quiring that no agent in the welcoming coalition is worseoff when agent i joins.
-A partition in which no such devia-tion is possible is called individually stable (IS).
+> This type of deviation can be refined by additionally requiring that no agent in the welcoming coalition is worseoff when agent i joins.
+A partition in which no such deviation is possible is called individually stable (IS).

 ref: Reaching Individually Stable Coalition Structures in Hedonic Games

 ## social choice

 ### voting scheme

 - plurality
   - most-preferred by most people
   - 最普通的那種